 For more information about virtual devices, see Displaying Storage Pool Virtual Device Information.

-A dataset used to emulate a physical device.
+A dataset that represents a block device.
 For example, you can create a ZFS volume as a swap device.

 For more information about ZFS volumes, see ZFS Volumes.